Twin Cities, Gemini

 The past had become a blur for Francis.

 Sometimes memories of running barefoot across limestone brick on a warm summer’s day crossed over with memories of squeezing between tight alleyway walls while wearing hole-riddled shoes.
 Echoes of laughter ringing through open halls lined with white pillars bled into echoes of the metal clicks bullet cases made as they clinked against the ground.
-Recollections of shaking hands on business deals merged with recollections of reaching out to grasp an extended, waiting hand at the beginning of a dance.
+Recollections of shaking hands on business deals merged with recollections of reaching out to grasp a waiting hand at the beginning of a dance.
 Orders shouted to grim-faced underlings swirled around with practiced lectures made to wide-eyed children.

 Everything was clouded and uncertain in his mind to the point where he wasn’t sure if he was able to distinguish dream from reality.